Patataman/Goliat/README.md

 * Can train different units according the enemy race.
 * Small fixes in building expansions.

+Special thanks to: Krasi0, Dan and Jaj22 for trying to make it works on the SSCAIT server

 # V4.1

 This version contains: